daliavi/hangman-api/README.md

  - to get keys of all the active games of a user call `get_user_games` endpoint with the user name.

 ###Score calculation
-After each game a score record is added to teh data store.
+After each game a score record is added to the data store.
 It contains player's username, win/lose indication, a count of missed guesses and a count of total guesses made during that game.
 The `get_high_scores` endpoint returns data of the users who won the game ordered by the number of total guesses.
 The less tries it takes to guess a word, the better.